 The A9 is Scotland’s longest trunk road and is 8-miles from Inverness Airport Business Park where the construction of the new A9/A96 Link Road & Longman Interchange (as part of the Inverness & Highland City-Region Deal) will greatly improve connecting travel times.
 The £3bn A9 road upgrade and dualling between Inverness and Perth started in 2015 with completion scheduled for 2025.
 For more information please visit A9 dualling Perth to Inverness on the Transport Scotland website.

-The detailed planning application for the Inverness Airport (Dalcross) Station was approved by The Highland Council in February 2017 and all being well it should be open by 2020.
+The detailed planning application for the Inverness Airport (Dalcross) Station was approved by The Highland Council in February 2017 and latest target for opening is 2022.
 The site is located on Inverness Airport Business Park and will be adjacent to the Airside & Railside Developments.
-The Rail Halt will be situated on the main Inverness-Aberdeen train line and a shuttle-bus will be in operation to transport rail passengers to-and-from the Airport Terminal and Inverness Airport Business Park.
-There will also initially be 150 parking spaces for park-and-ride customers.
-Journey times from Inverness to Aberdeen are approx. 2hrs 15m and there are currently 14 direct services a day from Inverness to Aberdeen with 17 direct services from Aberdeen to Inverness (all running between 5am and midnight).
-For more information please visit Aberdeen to Inverness Rail Improvements on the Transport Scotland website.
+The Rail Halt will be situated on the main Inverness-Aberdeen train line and a shuttle bus will be in operation to transport rail passengers to-and-from the Airport Terminal and Inverness Airport Business Park.
+There will initially be 150 parking spaces for Park-and-Ride users.
+Current journey times between Inverness and Aberdeen are approx. 2hrs 15m and there are 12 direct services a day, running from 05:00 to 24:00.
+For more information visit Aberdeen to Inverness Rail Improvements on the Transport Scotland website.